 The major pedestrian routes by which the majority of residents enter and traverse this neighborhood are Kirkland Avenue, Kirkland Way, 116th Avenue NE, pedestrian freeway overpass, 6th Street South, and the Cross Kirkland Corridor.
-The majority of the neighborhood's commercial developments are located along these routes, and it is along these routes that impressions of neighborhood character are formed.
+The majority of the neighborhood's commercial developments are located along these routes, and it is along these routes that impressions of the neighborhood character are formed.
 These routes should continue to be maintained.

-Policy EV-17: Maintain and enhance the pedestrian/bicycle circulation system in the neighborhood by providing improvements for pedestrians and bicycles according to Figure EV-5, the Transportation Element, and consistent with the Transportation Master Plan and future NE 85th Street/I-405 Station Area Plan.
+Maintain and enhance the pedestrian/bicycle circulation system in the neighborhood by providing improvements for pedestrians and bicycles-walking and rolling according to Figure EV-5, the Transportation Element, and consistent with the Transportation MasterStrategic Plan and future-the NE 85th Street/1 405-Station Area Plan.

-Major pedestrian and bicycle pathways should be built through the area according to the designations shown in Figures EV-5, EV-6, T-28 Citywide Connections Map, T-19 Bicycle Network Map, and Policy T-2.3, Greenways, in the Transportation Element.
+Major pedestrian and bicycle pathways should be built through the area according to the designations shown in Figures EV-5, EV-6, T-28 Citywide Connections Map, T-19 Bicycle Network Map, and Policy T 2.3, Greenways, in the Transportation Element Plan.
 Priority pedestrian and bicycle connections include:

 - From the north end of Slater Street to the BRT/Stride Station and pedestrian freeway bridge. - Unopened segments of 10th Street South, Alexander Avenue, and Slater Avenue South contain unimproved pathways that provide important pedestrian connections through the neighborhood.
 These pathways should be improved in a manner sensitive to the surrounding critical areas while promoting access for additional users. - Kirkland Way lacks sidewalks and bicycle lanes.
 The City should pursue funding for sidewalk and bicycle improvements along the street to improve nonmotorized access to Downtown, the BRT/Stride Station, and Rose Hill. - Portions of Kirkland Avenue have missing sections of sidewalks that impairs access to the CKC, to Downtown, and Lake Washington.
-Kirkland Avenue is designated as a Greenway in Transportation Element Policy T-2.3.
-The City should pursue funding sections of missing sidewalks and bicycle infrastructure along the street to complete the pedestrian and bicycle network to these key activity areas of the city. - Pedestrian and bicycle access should be developed from the east end of 9th Avenue South to NE 70th Street to provide convenient access to public transit facilities near Interstate 405.
+Kirkland Avenue is designated as a Greenway in Transportation Element Policy T-2.3 (see Figure T-19).
+The City should pursue funding sections of missing sidewalks and bicycle infrastructure along the street to complete the pedestrian and bicycle-active transportation network to these key activity areas of the city. - Pedestrian and bicycle access should be developed from the east end of 9th Avenue South to NE 70th Street to provide convenient access to public transit facilities near Interstate 405.

-Policy EV-18: Support development of the Cross Kirkland Corridor as a multiuse corridor for pedestrians and bicycles and increase access points along the corridor.
+Support development of the Cross Kirkland Corridor as a multi-use corridor for pedestrians and bicycles walking, and rolling, and increase access points along the corridor.

-The Cross Kirkland Corridor provides an opportunity for a bicycle, pedestrian and highcapacity transit corridor.
-With development, public access easements should be provided for properties adjacent to the Cross Kirkland Corridor consistent with City regulations, and the CKC Master Plan.
+The Cross Kirkland Corridor provides an opportunity for a bicycle, pedestrian and future high-capacity transit corridor.
+With development, public access easements should be provided for properties adjacent to the Cross Kirkland Corridor consistent with City regulations, and the CKC Master-Strategic Plan.